 Before you travel, you should have already found out the requirements your destination country imposes on pets.
 You should also keep all the medical information (health records, vaccination proof, medication information) with you.

 As for the more day-to-day matters involving mutts and meows, get things like a leash (and safety harness), collapsible water bowls and waste bags – essentially the stuff you would use at home.
 This includes their toys – we already mentioned those in the crate acclimatization section.
 And having their favorite bedding helps, too.

 Stick to the feeding schedule you have established at home.
 This also involves not overfeeding your pet before the travel part of the trip.
 And when you reach your destination, use the pet food that you brought with you, and consider bottled water, just in case.

-So here’s a primer on what to do when you’re travelling with your tiniest friends.
+So here’s a primer on what to do when you’re traveling with your tiniest friends.
 We hope that you don’t run into any flight disruptions that will complicate your trip.
 But if you do, remember Skycop.
-You can claim compensation of up to €600 for flight delays, cancellations and overbooking.
+You can claim compensation of up to €600 for flight delays, cancellations, and overbooking.
 Imagine the kind of ultra max secure pet carrier that money can buy!

 7 Tips For Flying Safely With A Pet